‘Carol’ to offer special screenings with cast, crew at Furth

 Young Solomon

 Carol, a modern, faith-based musical filmed in northeast Indiana earlier this year, will be featured in special one-time events at Trine University’s T. Furth Center for Performing Arts on Thursday, Dec.
-5, and the Community Learning Center (CLC) in Kendallville on Friday, Dec.
-6.
+5.

 Cast and crew from the film will be in attendance at both locations.
 The run time of the movie is 1 hour, 55 minutes.